 Despite this, President Rouhani continued to push plans for economic recovery.
 “I am afraid that people’s safety is being sacrificed for the sake of the economy," the chairman of the parliament’s Committee on Health said on June 30, adding that Rouhani appeared to be pretending that life was returning to normal.

 The number of people tested positive for Covid-19 across the country rose to 227,662 on June 30, following the detection of 2,457 new cases since noon on Monday, June 29, reported Sima Sadat Lari.
 She added that 147 coronavirus patients had died over the last 24 hours, bringing the official death toll in Iran to 10,817.

 Read Iran's coronavirus chronology for June 2020

-In July, as most provinces in Iran experienced a second spike in coronavirus cases, the Iranian health ministry’s newly-appointed spokeswoman consistently presented misleading, incomplete and flawed data about the coronavirus epidemic in Iran and the government’s handling of it.
-In particular, the government provided insufficient data on Covid-19 in the provinces, often blatantly omitting information about “red” areas, or areas with rapidly rising numbers of cases and deaths and where hospitals were in danger of being overwhelmed and unable to cope.
-By the end of the month, Khuzestan province, on of Iran’s hardest hit areas, moved from an emergency state of alert to a state of high or serious alert.
+In July, as most provinces in Iran experienced a second spike in coronavirus cases, the Iranian health ministry’s newly-appointed spokeswoman consistently presented misleading, incomplete, and flawed data about the coronavirus epidemic in Iran and the government’s handling of it.
+In particular, the government provided insufficient data on Covid-19 in the provinces, often blatantly omitting information about “red” areas or areas with rapidly rising numbers of cases and deaths and where hospitals were in danger of being overwhelmed and unable to cope.
+By the end of the month, Khuzestan province, one of Iran’s hardest-hit areas, moved from an emergency state of alert to a state of high or serious alert.

 At the same time, President Rouhani continued to push for businesses to open and remain open in an effort to bolster Iran’s economy, leading medical experts to claim he was embracing a policy of “herd immunity.”
 One epidemiologist who sits on the National Coronavirus Taskforce described the policy as a move toward possible “genocide.”